 Aquatic invertebrates break down organic materials and are important prey for fish and other species.
 They also differ in their tolerances to pollution.
 Ephemeroptera (mayflies) have exposed gills on the outside of their body, making them very pollution sensitive.
-Chironomidae (midges), are pollution tolerant and found in high numbers even with low oxygen levels and high organic matter.
+Chironomidae (midges) are pollution tolerant and found in high numbers even with low oxygen levels and high organic matter.
 Amphipods, family Gammaridae, also thrive in high detritus environments.

 Regardless of sensitivity to pollution, if a single species or group accounts for more than 50% of the community, this lack of diversity suggests a stream is impaired.
 Lastly, the ADEQ index of biological integrity defines standard conditions for aquatic invertebrates in warm-water streams: a value of >50 meets the standard, 40-49 is inconclusive, <39 is impaired.
 The index does not apply to effluent-dominated rivers, but is a reference to track improvements over time.

 The aquatic invertebrate community was surveyed annually at the same four locations that fish were surveyed.
 Overall, there were signs of improvement.
-Diversity was higher after the upgrades were complete with number of taxa at each site increasing.
-Increased diversity is also demonstrated by the smaller percentage of the community comprised of a single group.
+Diversity was higher after the upgrades were complete, with number of taxa at each site increasing.
+Increased diversity is also demonstrated by the smaller percentage of the community composed of a single group.
 If the dominant group is more than 50% of the community, river life is thought to be impaired.
-While this increased diversity is supported by an increase in the biological index scores, the scores remain below 39 and suggest that river life was impaired.
-Continued monitoring will determine the level of improvements.
+While this increased diversity is supported by an increase in the biological index scores, the scores remain below 39 and suggest that river life is impaired.
+Marana Flats may have shown the most change and most consistent improvement in terms of composition, % insects, and overall index.
+Continued monitoring will determine the level of improvements at all the sites.